skgithub14/AC215_KKST/README.md

 AC215-KKST
 ==============================

-This is the repository for the final project of Harvard AC215 - Advanced Pratcial Data Science (DevOps for Deep Learning), Fall 2021.
+This is the repository for the final project of Harvard AC215 - Advanced Practical Data Science (DevOps for Deep Learning), Fall 2021.

 ### Team Members
 - Steve Knapp